 When completing your application in SlideRoom, you will be given the opportunity to enter the name and email of your recommender.
 Your recommender will then be sent a link to submit the recommendation online and directly to Summer College.
 Alternately, a recommender may choose to submit her/his letter directly to Summer College via fax, mail, or email, though this will result in a delay in the review process.

 Of course, this varies from student to student and family to family.
 Remember, the cost of the program includes all meals and most of the Summer College trips and activities.
-Floor members or other groups sometimes plan theater, concert or amusement park trips for which ticket money would be needed.
-You can also take a 10-minute bus ride to a nearby mall for shopping and movie theaters and you will need pocket money for snacks, school supplies and toiletries.
-6-week program students should estimate about $150 per course for textbooks.
-There will be optional trips on the weekends that will cost between $10-$30 each.
-These optional day trips may include destinations like Niagara Falls and Darien Lake Amusement Park.
+There will be optional day trips on the weekends that will cost between $10-$40 each.
+These trips may include destinations like Niagara Falls and Darien Lake Amusement Park.
+Floor members or other groups sometimes plan theater, concert, or amusement park trips for which ticket money would be needed.
+For a small fee, students can take a 10-minute bus ride to a nearby mall for shopping and movie theaters.
+Students will also need pocket money for snacks, school supplies, and toiletries.
+Students enrolled in the 6-week program should estimate about $150 per course for textbooks.

-No, Summer College students are not permitted to bring or have automobiles (or any other type of motor vehicle) on campus during the program.
+No, Summer College students are not permitted to bring or have cars (or any other type of motor vehicle) on campus during the program.
 The only exceptions are for commuting students who need to drive to class each day.
 Students are not permitted to ride in/on any motor vehicles owned or operated by other students.
-Students who are invited to ride with the parent of another student must provide documentation from their parent expressly granting permission on a case by case basis.
+Students who are invited to ride with the parent of another student must provide documentation from their parent expressly granting permission on a case-by-case basis.

 Roommate selections are made by the RD (Residence Director) and ARD (Assistant Residence Director) within a few weeks of the beginning of the program.
-Roommate pairings are made in the same manner as the regular academic year, at random.
-Students attending Summer College with a friend from high school may request to room together, and we’ll make every effort to honor that request, although we cannot guarantee placement with late requests.
+Roommate pairings are made at random in the same manner as the regular academic year.
+Students attending Summer College with a friend from high school may request to room together and we’ll make every effort to honor that request, although we cannot guarantee placement with late requests.
+Roommate requests must be made by both of the individuals requesting each other in the Summer College application in the space provided.
 Many students enjoy the adventure of rooming with a new acquaintance, so we encourage students to consider this option.
-We match students based on their programs of study.

 The health and well-being of our students is of utmost importance.
-Summer College students in need of routine health care have access to SU Health Services much as much as matriculated SU students.
+Summer College students in need of routine healthcare have access to SU Health Services in the same way as matriculated SU students.
 In addition to SU Health Services, there are several hospitals within a few blocks of campus.
 SUA (Syracuse University Ambulance) service provides medical transport when needed during the day.
-The University has an established relationship with Rural-Metro (Ambulatory Service) for the evening and overnight hours.
-DPS (Department of Public Safety) is also used in conjunction with getting students from the hospital after they have been discharged.
-As for routine first aid, it is the policy of ORL (Office of Residence Life) to call DPS for all medical situations.
+The University has an established relationship with Rural-Metro (Ambulatory Service) for evening and overnight hours.
+DPS (Department of Public Safety) is also used in conjunction with picking up students from the hospital after they have been discharged.
+For routine first aid, it is the policy of ORL (Office of Residence Life) to call DPS for all medical situations.
 Therefore, medically trained professionals attend to all situations potentially requiring medical treatment.

-Syracuse University welcomes people with disabilities.
-We are committed to providing all students with equal access to the educational experience, and the SU Office of Disability Services coordinates a wide array of support services for students with documented disabilities.
-The Summer College office will be happy to assist students in contacting this office, or, students may make connect directly in Room 309, 804 University Avenue; phone 315-443-4498 (VOICE), 315-443-1371 (TDD).
+Syracuse University welcomes people with disabilities and we are committed to providing all students with equal access to the educational experience.
+The SU Office of Disability Services coordinates a wide array of support services for students with documented disabilities.
+The Summer College office will be happy to assist students in contacting this office or students may make connect them directly in person at 804 University Avenue, Room 309 or by phone: 315-443-4498 (VOICE), 315-443-1371 (TDD).

-Yes, you are permitted leave campus during the day and evening hours as long as you sign out prior to leaving and sign back in upon your return.
+Yes, students are permitted leave campus during the day and evening hours as long as they sign out prior to leaving and sign back in upon their return.
 Students enjoy exploring the Syracuse area together by way of the Syracuse Centro bus service or by taking a taxi to the mall or other locations.

 Students who are traveling beyond city limits must submit an overnight request form, even if the student plans on returning the same day.

-Yes, you are required to sign in at the main desk of the residence hall prior to curfew each night and then remain in the residence hall for the rest of the night.
-Curfew is 11:00 p.m., Sunday through Thursday, and midnight on Friday and Saturday.
+Yes, Summer College students are required to sign in at the main desk of the residence hall prior to curfew each night and then remain in the residence hall for the rest of the night.
+Curfew is 11:00 p.m.
+Sunday through Thursday and midnight on Friday and Saturday.

-Yes, you will have full access to University recreational facilities while in Summer College.
+Yes, students will have full access to University recreational facilities while in Summer College.
 These facilities include: multiple fitness centers, playing fields, tennis courts, sand volleyball courts, basketball courts, racquetball/squash courts, a pool, and an ice rink.
-Recreation Services also provides numerous and varied classes (fees apply), to which you can register.
+Recreation Services also provides numerous and varied classes (fees apply) that students can register for.

-For those living on-campus, one of the primary components of the Summer College experience is to learn how to live on your own, to manage your time, and to be responsible for your actions.
-Therefore, as a Summer College Student, you will have a good deal of autonomy and freedom in your schedule.
-You will spend between 16 and 30 hours per week in the classroom, studio, lab, and/or theater.
+For those living on campus, one of the primary components of the Summer College experience is for students to learn how to live on their own, to manage their time, and to be responsible for their actions.
+Therefore, Summer College students will have a good deal of autonomy and freedom in their schedules.
+They will spend between 16 and 30 hours per week in the classroom, studio, lab, and/or theater.
 The remaining time is to be organized around studying, writing papers, rehearsing, doing laundry, attending (optional) residential activities, socializing, etc. Off-campus weekend trips and activities are planned in addition to the in-hall and on-campus activities that occur in the evenings during the week.

-Weekdays, students in the Liberal Arts Program as well as those in the non-studio/lab programs have three to four hours of classes per day, four or five days per week.
-Students typically spend the rest of the day and some of the evening on class assignments, group projects and studying.
+On weekdays students in the Liberal Arts Program, as well as those in the non-studio/lab programs, have three to four hours of classes per day, four or five days per week.
+Students typically spend the remaining hours of the day (and some evening hours) on class assignments, group projects, and studying.
 Students in the studio/lab programs are in class and the studios, labs, or theater from 9:00 a.m. until 4:00 p.m. with an hour for lunch Monday through Friday.
-Weekends offer opportunities for outdoor activities, trips and evening social events.
+Weekends offer opportunities for outdoor activities, trips, and evening social events.
 Most students also spend considerable weekend time on academic pursuits.

-*The minimum age for participation in any Summer College program is 15 years old (by the first day of the program in which they are enrolled).
+*The minimum age for participation in any Summer College program is 15 years old (by the first day of the program in which th